austinreadhoff/rolladex/project.md

 - Remove link text from pf2e spells
 - Remove from spellbook button in catalog
 - Signify spellbook spells using icon in catalog list
+- Non-PITA method of showing unsaved status in title bar
 - Custom undo stack